 Django Sibley holds an undergraduate degree from the University of Liverpool and a graduate degree from the University of Southern California.
 In his undergraduate and graduate studies, Mr. Sibley conducted extensive research regarding police-community relations and crime control.
 Mr. Sibley began his professional career as a police officer in Hull, England, and later worked for the Los Angeles-based Police Assessment Resource Center.
 Upon joining the Office of the Inspector General in 2004, Mr. Sibley served as a Special Investigator assigned to the Use of Force Section, which oversees the Los Angeles Police Department’s investigation and adjudication of categorical use of force incidents.
 Mr. Sibley assumed the position of Assistant Inspector General in 2007 and currently heads the Use of Force Section.
 Mr. Sibley regularly represents the OIG by presenting at national conferences.
 He also provides training to other law enforcement and law enforcement-oversight professionals, and has been published in professional law enforcement publications.

-Florence Yu was promoted to the role of Assistant Inspector General over the OIG’s Complaint Section after serving in the section as a Police Special Investigator.
+Florence Yu serves as the Assistant Inspector General over the OIG’s Complaint Section.
 The OIG’s Complaint Section oversees the Los Angeles Police Department’s investigation and adjudication of internal affairs investigations, and other areas relevant to police discipline.
-In addition to her oversight duties, Ms. Yu represents the OIG at meetings with the Department, local community-based organizations, and other stakeholders to receive feedback on police-community relations.

 Prior to joining the OIG, Ms. Yu was the recipient of an Equal Justice Works AmeriCorps fellowship.
-As a component of her fellowship, Ms. Yu worked as an attorney at Asian Americans Advancing Justice – Los Angeles for the benefit of mostly moderate to low-income, monolingual, API community members.
-As a direct services attorney, Ms. Yu’s practice area involved housing issues, immigration, and public benefits.
-Before her entry into government service, Ms. Yu spent a year practicing criminal defense law in New York.
+In her former roles as a direct services attorney, Ms. Yu’s practice areas involved housing issues, immigration, and public benefits.